 By contrast, fiber can actively reduce blood sugar levels, aid digestion, and reduce the risk of heart disease.
 As such, people with diabetes should avoid foods containing added sugar and refined carbohydrates and focus on vegetables, fruits, and whole grain sources.

 A person can find out the most suitable amount of carbohydrates for them by counting them.
-According to the NIDDK, counting carbohydrates can help someone understand how many carbohydrates they need to eat to reach their target blood sugar level.
+According to the

 To count carbohydrates, a person needs to: